How to Announce New Features via Email

 The structure of a feature announcement email should follow a simple principle: benefit first, mechanics second.
 Lead with what the user can now accomplish, not with what you built.
 The first sentence should make the reader think "I want that" before they even know what the feature is.

-Start with a headline that speaks to the outcome.
+1. Benefit-driven headline.
 Instead of "Introducing Custom Dashboards," try "See your most important metrics the moment you log in."
 Instead of "New API Endpoints Available," try "Automate your workflow with our expanded API."
 The feature name can come later.
 What matters first is hooking the reader with a promise of value.

 Making Your Feature Easy to Adopt

 The announcement email is just the first touchpoint.
 If users click through but don't understand how to use the feature, you've wasted the opportunity.
 Think about the feature announcement as the first email in a micro-sequence designed to drive adoption.
+This connects to a broader feature adoption email strategy that goes beyond just announcing.

 Track feature adoption as your primary success metric.
 Open rates and click rates tell you whether the email worked as an email.
 Feature adoption tells you whether the email worked as a business driver.
 Connect your email analytics to your product analytics so you can see the full picture.